 The attractive opportunities that it offers come with a price, i.e. high competition and lack of knowledge about what recruiters are looking for.

-More and more people are getting attracted towards this part of the events Industry, and the speculation about the demands of the recruiters are growing with it.
+More and more people are getting attracted to this part of the events industry, and the speculation about the demands of the recruiters are growing with it.
 It is essential to know what you want to pursue and what will get your through, to secure your win with ease.

 The following is a list of jobs in the events industry and a brief about what do they entail and what precisely the recruiters are expecting from the candidates: